HackyExtensionsForZoomMeetings/BreakoutRoomsBotForZoomMeetings/README.md

 If you're in a breakout room, you can return to the main or root Zoom meeting from a Breakout room by selecting End Meeting in a Breakout Room and selecting Leave Breakout room.

 * `!ls` List Rooms
+    * Alternatively, the Host can share screen a slide or image with a list of room names.
 * Switching Rooms as a non-host or non-cohost (this is whole reason for this bot's existence)
     * Two methods
         * *`!mv <room id|room name query>`*